Volvo 240 Suspension Page |

 ![]() ![]() There are people out there who will scream at you to never cut your springs!
 I think it's because there have been more failures from inexperience than great success.
 Yes, it can be a less precise solution, but it certainly can help for those on a lower budget, as long as you know what to expect.
 The key to getting it right is experience (or following someone with experience).
 Getting it right is definitely possible.
 The above 1983 245 is sitting on cut stock springs with 17x8's and 17x/9's and tires: 245/40-17's all around.
 It's cut roughly 3 coils (https://turbobricks.com/index.php?threads/classicswede-lowering-springs.337116/page-2).

 The Koni Sport front strut uses an external bump stop which is placed at the TOP.
 It will fit inside a coil-over spring.
 The bump stop can be shortened or trimmed down if needed for a very low ride height.
-The boot or dust cover is optional and it is often left off when installing a Koni with narrow coil-over springs because there's not much room.
-The barrel shaped spring in the below photo will usually offer enough room for the boot if you want. ![]() ![]() ![]()
+The rubber boot or dust cover is optional and it is often left off when installing a Koni with narrow coil-over springs because there's not much room.
+The barrel shaped spring in the below photo will usually offer enough room for the rubber boot if you want to use it like I did.

 KYB SHOCKS I had only one experience with a set of KYB Gas-A-Just struts/shocks on a 244 with iPd sport springs many years ago.
-These were considerably cheaper than Bilsteins and came with a few positive recommendations from other 240 owners.
+These were considerably cheaper than Bilsteins and the reason I bought them was because of recommendations from other 240 owners.
 I CANNOT offer a recommendation for these.
-These were noticeably worn out in 11k miles and I then switched to Bilstein HDs.
-GAZ ![]() Gazmatic International in the UK offers GAZ adjustable struts and shocks.
-GAZ GAI FRONT adjustable front strut inserts for Volvo 240 offer an adjustment range for rebound only, similar to the Koni sport front.
-GAZ GT REAR adjustable shocks are available in single adjustable (rebound only) or double adjustable.
-A double adjustable shock will adjust both compression (bump) and rebound stiffness from a single control knob on the outside of the shock body. ![]()
+These were very noticeably worn out by 11k miles.
+Then I switched to Bilstein HDs.
+GAZ Gazmatic International in the UK offers GAZ adjustable struts and shocks.
+GAZ GAI FRONT adjustable front strut inserts for Volvo 240 offer an adjustment range for rebound only, similar to the Koni sport front strut.
+GAZ PN GAI-200F for 240 FRONT: Range is 125 to 140 lbs rebound force GAZ GT REAR adjustable shocks are available in single adjustable (rebound only) or double adjustable.
+A double adjustable shock will adjust both compression and rebound stiffness from a control knob on the outside of the shock body.

-Compression and Rebound Stiffness ![]() In simple terms, COMPRESSION DAMPING (or sometimes called bounce) will control the mass of the suspension as it compresses or closes the damper.
-Koni will tell you it makes compression stiffness non-adjustable in their yellow sport dampers because the mass of the suspension doesn't really change.
+Compression and Rebound Stiffness In simple terms, COMPRESSION DAMPING (or sometimes called "BOUNCE") will control the mass of the suspension as it compresses or closes the damper.
+Koni yellow sport shocks offer rebound adjustment only.
+They will tell you it makes compression stiffness non-adjustable because the mass of the suspension doesn't really change.
 REBOUND DAMPING controls the mass of the chassis as it extends or opens the damper.
 If you stiffen the rebound stroke, it can increase the response of the chassis to steering inputs, however as rebound becomes stiffer, less traction will be realized.
 So moderation is needed.
 Rebound tuning can help refine the breakaway characteristics or the balance of the car:

-There are also higher-level DOUBLE-ADJUSTABLE dampers that will allow compression stiffness to be adjusted too.
-Koni and Gaz both offer double adjustable options.
+There are also higher-level DOUBLE-ADJUSTABLE dampers that will allow rebound AND compression stiffness to be adjusted independantly.
+Koni and Gaz both offer more expensive double adjustable options.
 Tuning the compression damping is generally done at a more advanced level.
-If you know what you're doing, you can closely match the damper compression setting to your spring rate to improve the mechanical grip of the tire, but it's easy to go too far and degrade traction.
+If you know what you're doing, you can closely match the damper compression setting to your spring rate to improve the mechanical grip of the tire, but it's easy to go too stiff and degrade traction.
 This kind of tuning is done in track settings and not really something for a novice.
-Most street drivers will not really need double adjustable dampers.
-If you would like more reading on the subject of dampers, here's a good article originally published in a 1997 issue of Grassroots Motorsports. https://grassrootsmotorsports.com/articles/understanding-shock-absorbers-dampers-and-struts-h/ Over the years I've compiled some useful info below.
+Most street drivers will not really ever need double adjustable dampers.
+If you would like more reading on the subject of dampers, here's a good article originally published in a 1997 issue of Grassroots Motorsports. https://grassrootsmotorsports.com/articles/understanding-shock-absorbers-dampers-and-struts-h/ Over the years I've compiled some useful damper info below.
 If you can help improve or add to this information, please email.

 |